 The pool?
 The slow feed would eventually refill it and the murkiness would settle and leave a thin film of cleaner water.
 But he would be back – every day, until his rolling had reduced the pool to a patch of tight grey mud which the sun would bake as hard as rock.

-From what I have observed, there is no longer term or wider thinking.
-If he can no longer drink from this pool he wanders off, guided by instinct and his senses, to find another – hopefully in time.
+But he does not concern himself with tomorrow.
+When he can no longer drink from this pool, his thirst will drive him to wander and, guided by instinct and his senses, find another, hopefully in time.
 He can endure a lot, so he has three, four, maybe more days, depending on the heat and the grazing available, before dehydration catches up with him.
-Over this time he will rely on the little moisture in his food, and on metabolic water – the fascinating ability of some animals in the wild to oxidise water from mainly fat and starches and maintain moisture balance in their bodies.
+Over this time, he will rely on the little moisture in his food, and on water that his body will metabolise, mainly from fat and starches, to maintain his moisture balance.

 That evening I wrote in my diary: He just is.
 When the really hard times come, he lives through them, moment by moment.
 He does not think about death; how he might slowly weaken till he got stuck in some patch of tight mud and eventually gave up the struggle to get out.
 Nor does he hope for the lions, for one final heroic stand, his blood high, before they finally pull him down and smother him…

 I envy him.
 He lives the moments as they come, and they fill his days with being an old buffalo bull.
 It is enough for him – and with luck, the end will come early and with some honor, by the lions.
 For now, he is in open conversation with earth and sky.